Seatis/my-teaching-materials/project/p2p-chat/README.md

 in the environment variables.
 If it works invite more and more peers to the circle.
 The goal is to make a circle from each of the applications written by the Green Foxers.

+### GitHub repository

+- Create a GitHub repository under greenfox-academy for your application, naming it with the following pattern: `username-p2p`
+- Add the new remote to your project: `git remote add origin https://github.com...`
+- Push your existing commits to this new remote.
+- Configure heroku to use the github repository instead of its built in version
+- Don't forget to tag the repository with the class tag

 ### Better looking main page

 Make the main page pretty using bootsrap.